 The protection of the privacy and confidentiality of participants was important.
 Participants were assigned a number to ensure the privacy of the participants.
 All participants were informed that all information was confidential and would be stored in an encrypted folder on a password-protected computer.
 All data was stored on an external hard drive and One Cloud Drive.

 Each participant completed the informed consent.
-All recorded video conferences were stored in an encrypted file (Mainz & Olesen, 1997).
+All recorded video conferences have been stored in an encrypted file (Mainz & Olesen, 1997).
 Most published research requires that the data be stored for a minimum of five years in secure storage (Mainz & Olesen, 1997).
 Grand Canyon University requires a minimum of only three years of data storage.
 This researcher ensured secure storage of the data.
 An external hard drive was used to store data.
 All data was stored securely.
 All forms of storage were password-protected.
 This researcher is the gatekeeper for passwords and confidential information.
 Data will be destroyed with no chance of recovery.
-After 3 years have passed, the external hard drive will be erased and destroyed to ensure data cannot be retrieved.
+After three years have passed, the external hard drive will be erased and destroyed to ensure data cannot be retrieved.
 Tangible information was destroyed using an office shredder.

 Delimitations and Assumptions